 Government relations programs can be informational, reactive, proactive, or a mix. the NCYS is prepared to put forth legislation, respond to legislation that has already been introduced, mobilize grassroots volunteers when a bill is approaching final action, or commenting on published regulations.
 We are prepared to provide input to lawmakers, especially those on the committees or subcommittees that work on fine-tuning bills.
 We are also prepared to be proactive government relations partners with other groups by initiating legislation and providing input for laws and regulations as they are written.

-The National Council of Youth Sports (NCYS) and the Congressional Caucus on Youth Sports in celebration of National Youth Sports Week will be hosting a physical activity demonstration in the Rayburn House of Representatives Office Building Foyer from 11:00am - 2:00pm on Wednesday, July 24, 2013.
-The purpose of the event is to showcase how organizations and members of Congress can collaborate to promote healthy lifestyles for children and their families through sports.
+The National Council of Youth Sports (NCYS) and the Congressional Caucus on Youth Sports in celebration of National Youth Sports Week will be hosting a physical activity demonstration in the Rayburn House of Representatives Office Building Foyer from 11:00am - 2:00pm on Tuesday, July 15, 2014.
+The purpose of this National Youth Sports Day on Capitol Hill event is to showcase how organizations and members of Congress can collaborate to promote healthy lifestyles for children and their families through sports.

 The event will feature NCYS members and physical activity stations where members of Congress and their staff will have the opportunity to play youth sports and learn about youth sports activities.
 Specifically the demonstration will highlight the importance for youth to PLAY(S) sports following the National Council of Youth Sports legislative agenda which focuses on P.L.A.Y.S. ~ Physical activity, Living healthy, Access, Youth development, Safety.
 The NCYS will also be recognizing U.S. Representative Mike McIntyre at the event for his loyal support of youth sports and his untiring dedication to physical activity for a lifetime.
 Special thanks to Active Policy Solutions for their assistance in making this event a happening!